junxit/us-congress-bills-113/metadata.md

 - 2014-05-22 — Introduced in House
 - 2014-05-22 — Introduced in House
 - 2014-05-22 — Referred to the House Committee on House Administration.
+- 2014-06-09 — Considered under suspension of the rules. (consideration: CR H5134-5136)
+- 2014-06-09 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+100.
+- 2014-06-09 — Mrs. Miller (MI) moved to suspend the rules and agree to the resolution.
+- 2014-06-09 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5134)
+- 2014-06-09 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5134)